pixijs/pixi-heaven/README.md

 ### How to mask sprites with sprites

-Plugin adds special renderer that has faster masks than just `sprite.mask`
+Plugin adds special renderer that has faster masks than just `sprite.mask`.
+It also works on heaven meshes.

 ```js
 sprite = new PIXI.heaven.Sprite();